hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/installation/3-installing-mssql-linux.md

 ## Install the SQL Server command-line tools

-In Ubuntu OS, you need to use the command line tool `sqlcmd` to run Transact-SQL statements on the MS SQL database.
+In Ubuntu OS, you need to use the command-line tool `sqlcmd` to run Transact-SQL statements on the MS SQL database.

 ### Pre-requisite